spectral-compute/scale-docs/docs/manual/how-to-use.md

 This will work for any modern CMake project that is using CMake's native CUDA support.

-If not using CMake's native CUDA support, most build systems can be fixed by adding `${SCALE_PATH}/bin` to the start of `PATH`, and verifying that the first `nvcc` in `PATH` is the SCALE one for your architecture.

 You can check CMake's output to verify it has properly detected SCALE instead of picking up NVIDIA CUDA (if it is installed):